liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. my friends wanted to meet up for dinner
 1. you first need to start off by answering the five ws, which are who, what, when, where, why
 1. 屏蔽差异
-1. from a perspective of a Chinese person
 1. smurf account
 1. alternative account
 1. older generation